yudhastyawan/yudhastyawan.github.io/_pages/cv.md

 Education
 ------
 * S.T.
 (Bachelor of Engineering) in Geophysical Engineering, Institut Teknologi Sumatera, 2018
-* Currently as Master Student in Geophysics, Department of Earth Sciences, National Central University, Taiwan
+* Currently as a Master Student in Geophysics, Department of Earth Sciences, National Central University, Taiwan, 2019 - now

 Work experience
 ------